gordonguthrie/rappel/README.md

 To start `rappel` you should run the following commands inside the docker container:

+Due to the dependency build problems you need to manually build `LFE` first.
+This nees to be fixed

 ```
+cd /lfe
+rebar3 compile
 cd /rappel
+mix deps.get
 iex -S mix phx.server
 ```